AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 is allowed inside the application services, it must belong inside the domain.

-Imagine you are writing application services for a purchase order domain.
-We may end up with some code like this, if the command handler pattern is used
+Imagine you are writing the application services for a purchase order domain.
+You decide to use the Command Handler pattern to implement your application services, and you end up with the following code:

 ```csharp
 public class PurchaseOrderCommandHandler : IHandleCommand<ApprovePurchaseOrderCommand>